StDensity/Microsoft-Rewards-Automation/README.md

 ⚠️ Your Edge browser should be located at the following path: "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe". <Br>
 This path is the default for most PCs, so it should not be a problem.
 If it is not located there, you can edit the code accordingly. <Br>
-⚠️ Don't use the PC while the program is running. <Br> ⚠️ You might have a difficult time stopping the program mid way.
+⚠️ Don't use the PC while the program is running. <Br> ⚠️ You might have a difficult time stopping the program mid-way.
 Don't worry about it.
 It'll soon stop <Br> <Br>

 1. Use the GUI for easiest method.
 2. Use auto_search_full_auto_toggle.py for non GUI method.
 It switches between PC and Mobile automatically.